DmitriBogdanov/GSE/docs/developer/lsp_comments.md

 `clangd` doesn't support LSP comments for macros nothing we can do about it. `IntelliSense` works fine.

+## Why not use doxygen comments

+Doxygen comments require special support from the LSP in order to look readable. `IntelliSense` provides such support, `clangd` currently doesn't.
+Using the rules below the comments end up looking good regardless of LSP.

 ## Comment guidelines

 All public API has to provide LSP comments with the following format: